IainStevenson/network.monitor/README.md

 `Performance` is determined optionally by regularly performing ookla speed tests to grab actual bandwidth statistics.
 The frequency of this is once per hour at the same time (xx:30) each hour so as to ensure 'hour of the day' based histogram values for statistical reports.
 This being a large data consuming event its recommended you adjust this period to suit your data plan.
 I use 20 minutes for 3 times an hour on an unlimited data plan.
 This consumes <= 72 * ~150Mb  == 10.8 Gb of data per day!

+Deployable in two containers, 1 for capture .net core CLI, and 1 for storage (MongoDb).
+Analysis and reporting can then bedone from the CLI on any host that can access the storage container.

 # Limitations

 Initially works only on IPV4 addresses.
 IPV6 will follow.
 Many elements of the code handle 1PV6 addresses already but as I dont have that capability here (my ISP is IPV4 only) I can't test it out.